whirvis/JRakNet/README.md

 | Supported Server Protocol | 8       |
 | Supported Client Protocol | 8       |

+**Note: ** Always use the newest version of JRakNet, including bug fix updates as they almost always fix major bugs, add new features, or have optimizations to make the API run faster.

 # How to create a server
 Creating a server in JRakNet is extremely easy, all it takes to create one can be seen right here